-The show is recorded twice monthly.
-We publish a new episode every other Friday.
+The show is released as three seasons per year.
+We publish a new episode during a season every other Friday.

 If you’re a podcast nerd, then you might be interested in knowing what kit we use and how we produce the show.
-Usually the show is recorded in James’s studio at Beantin HQ in Stockholm or Studio Axbom in Solna.
+Usually the show is recorded with James at Beantin HQ in Stockholm and Per in Studio Axbom in Solna.

-You can find Per as @axbom on Twitter.
+You can find Per as @axbom on Twitter and @axbom on Mastodon.

-You can find James as @beantin on Twitter.
+Design strategist and facilitator.
+You can find Chris as @letterpress_se on Twitter.

 The grandfather of usability in Sweden and author of Stupid Bloody System.
 You can find Jonas on LinkedIn.